-- h) Restricted Period Three: Commencing fifteen (15) fourteen (14) hours prior to the scheduled start of P3 and ending three (3) hours prior to the scheduled start of P3.
-With the exception of Monaco, if the unrestricted time between the end of P2 and the start of the third restricted period exceeds three (3) four (4) hours the excess will be added to the start of the third restricted period. - Each Competitor will be permitted two (2) individual the following exceptions during the Championship to the requirements of Article 23.7 in accordance with the following: - a) Restricted Period One: Two (2) Four (4) exceptions in each Championship - b) Restricted Period Two: Two (2) Three (3) exceptions in each Championship - c) Restricted Period Three: Two (2) exceptions in each Championship
+- 23.7 /.../ - h) Restricted Period Three: Commencing fifteen (15) fourteen (14) hours prior to the scheduled start of P3 and ending three (3) hours prior to the scheduled start of P3.
+With the exception of Monaco, if the unrestricted time between the end of P2 and the start of the third restricted period exceeds three (3) four (4) hours the excess will be added to the start of the third restricted period. - 23.8 Each Competitor will be permitted the following exceptions during the Championship to the requirements of Articles 23.7 and 38.2: - a) Restricted Period One: Two (2) Four (4) exceptions in each Championship - b) Restricted Period Two: Two (2) Three (3) exceptions in each Championship - c) Restricted Period Three and/or cars covered after P2 (Article 38.2a)i)) at any one Event: Two (2) exceptions in each Championship - d) For the avoidance of doubt, these exceptions may not be used consecutively during a single Event.